To Keep or Not to Keep – The Commandments of Yahweh

 • Eating biblically-clean foods

-• Celebrating His Holy days – Passover, Unleavened Bread, Firstfruits, Shavuot (Pentecost), Trumpets, Day of Atonement, and Feast of Booths
+• Celebrating His Holy days – Passover and Unleavened Bread, Firstfruits and Shavuot (Pentecost), Trumpets, Day of Atonement, and Feast of Tabernacles

 • Wearing tzitzits